 After the Symposium I’ve been obsessed with open segment turning, and have invested a lot of time and effort in fixtures.
-With several projects under my belt I am continuing to increasing the complexity and segment count of my pieces.
+With several projects under my belt, I am continuing to increase the complexity and segment count of my pieces.